sgmurphy/wordpress-plugins/ameliabooking/readme.txt

 - **Employee Badges 🎖️**- Elevate your booking experience by customizing badges for your employees.

+- **Hassle-Free Tax Management** - Effortlessly handle and automate tax management for all your bookings and events.

 ## HOW TO CONFIGURE AMELIA LITE BOOKING SYSTEM?